jiaw1/DriveSense_Smart_Glove/README.md

 Project for course ELEC-E7840 Smart Wearables.

-This repository contains all the files sorted into specific folders for
+This repository contains all the files sorted into specific folder(s) for

 - training machine learning model:
   - main